chrplr/bbtkv2_python/README.md

 In particular, it is possible to control the BBTKv2 using Python, under Linux or MacOSX, using the [pyserial module](https://pyserial.rtfd.io)

-That is the aim of the bbtkv2.py module provided here.
+That is the aim of the [bbtkv2.py](https://github.com/chrplr/bbtkv2_python/blob/main/bbtkv2.py) module provided here.

-Before using it, we recommend to check the communication between the BBTKv2 and the PC using a serial communication program.
+Before using it, we recommend to check the communication between the BBTKv2 and the PC using a serial communication program, following instructions in the next section.

 # Checking the connection to the BBTK v2